g-leech/argmin-gravitas/_posts/2019-04-13-waking-up-harris.markdown

 ## Does this stuff work?

 Maybe.
-For the most important part, mental health, there is a consensus amongst positive and clinical psychologists in favour, d=0.3 or so - but <a href="/psych">unfortunately</a> this means less than it should.
+For the most important part, mental health, there is a consensus amongst positive and clinical psychologists in favour, d=0.3 or so - but <a href="/psych">unfortunately</a> this <a href="{{halstead}}">means less</a> than it should.
 It <a href="https://www.ncbi.nlm.nih.gov/pubmed/25818837">probably works</a>on average for stress reduction - at least as much as taking a nap does, or valium, or sitting still and breathing deeply for a while.
 On the other end, it is definitely not the source of <a href="https://en.wikipedia.org/wiki/Kundalini_energy">brain-juice-drinking power</a>.
 Somewhere between these two limits we drift, deciding whether to spend time on it.

 (Note also that there are <a href="{{harm}}">likely to be types of people</a> who are harmed by contemplation and self-negation.)<br>